norcalbiostat/MATH615_F19_old/lecture/lec02b_writing_em.md

 >
 >
 Procedure
-One adult was selected for interview in each household, and face-toface computer assisted interviews were conducted in respondents’ homes following informed consent procedures.
+One adult was selected for interview in each household, and face-toface computer assisted interviews were conducted in respondents’' homes following informed consent procedures.
 >
 > Measures
 > Lifetime major depression (i.e. those experienced in the past 12 months and prior to the past 12 months) were assessed using the NIAAA, Alcohol Use Disorder and Associated Disabilities Interview Schedule – DSM-IV (AUDADIS-IV) (Grant et al., 2003; Grant, Harford, Dawson, & Chou, 1995).
 The tobacco module of the AUDADIS-IV contains detailed questions on the frequency, quantity, and patterning of tobacco use as well as symptom criteria for DSMIV nicotine dependence.
 Current smoking was evaluated through both smoking frequency ("About how often did you usually smoke in the past year?") coded dichotomously in terms of the presence or absence of daily smoking, and quantity ("On the days that you smoked in the last year, about how many cigarettes did you usually smoke?").